 After a warm helping of oatmeal, a much-needed shot of instant coffee, and a glance at your planned mileage for the day, you break camp and continue down the same comfortable path you were so eager to leave the night before.

 Completing the JMT only requires the simple act of putting one foot in front of the other.
 The challenge really lies in the sheer number of times one must be willing to endure this simple act if they wish to complete the entire trail.

 There are days when simply putting the next foot forward is much more challenging than you’ve possibly imagined.
 Every hiker that’s been out for weeks will tell you that you’re simply bound to have “off” days, much like even the greatest athletes in human history.

 There are days when your feet seem detached from the body.
 You feel clumsy.
 Your feet can’t seem to pick out the right spots.
 You struggle to find the path of least resistance.

 Then, there are other days when the ground simply flows beneath your feet effortlessly, and you’re left to take in the beautiful surroundings with your head up and your eyes alert.

-A Much-Needed Lunch Break
+The Much-Needed JMT Thru Hike Lunch Break

 Let’s get back to today: After three hours of hard hiking, it’s time to take your first major break.
 Depending on the number of miles you’re going that day, you might choose to break for an early lunch or you might choose to push into the early afternoon before making your first pit stop.